 - Turn on the fridge and check to see if it is cooling properly.

-If not, then the problem may be with another component in the best frost free refrigerator in India, and you should contact a qualified technician for further diagnosis.
+If not, then the problem may be with another component in your frost free or any other type of refrigerator, and you should contact a qualified technician for further diagnosis.

 Voltage surges can occur for a variety of reasons, including power outages, lightning strikes, and faulty wiring.
 When the voltage in your home spikes for a brief period, it can cause the compressor to shut off.